 The department would like to limit the recreational harvest of oysters.

-The department plans to make annual changes to commercial, recreational and dealer penalties based on the penalty workgroup meeting that was held June 15, 2017.
+The department intends to make annual changes to commercial, recreational and dealer penalties based on the recommendations of the joint penalty workgroup of the Sport Fisheries and Tidal Fisheries Advisory Commissions.
+The annual penalty workgroup meetings were held June 15, 2017 and June 7, 2018.

 The department plans to clarify who needs to submit the Commercial Charter Boat Captain's Daily Log.